 The Jesuits resumed leadership of the parish in 1814 when their suppression was lifted.
 They staffed St. John the Evangelist until 1902 when the Jesuit Novitiate located on Second Street across the street from the current Church, relocated to New York.
 In total the Jesuits had a presence in Frederick for 144 years.

 The Church Building

-In 1857 the square bell tower, approximately five stories high, was completed.
-It is surmounted by three one-story telescoping sections and topped by a gold dome and cross, reaching a height of 145 feet.
+In 1857 the square bell tower, 145 feet high, was completed.
+It is surmounted by three one-story telescoping sections and topped by a gold dome and cross.
 While the bells originally rang every hour, they now only ring the Angelus three times a day and summon worshipers to the celebration of Mass.
-The tower makes Saint John’s Church the tallest building in the city.
+The tower makes Saint John Church the tallest building in the city.